Close Alert Banner

 Approval to burn in rural areas of Huron East is normally granted subject to the following conditions:

-• If you leave a voice message regarding your burn please provide your name, 911 address, cell phone number, date of burn, start and end time of burn and what you are burning.
-You will only be contacted if there are problems regarding your burn.
-Please wait 1 to 2 hours before lighting your fire so we have time to process your request.
+• If you leave a voice message regarding your burn, please provide your name, 911 address, cell phone number, date of burn, start and end time of burn and what you are burning.
+You must wait 24 hours after completion of the Burn Permit Application before lighting the fire, ensure we have sufficient time to evaluate your request.

 • The fire must be attended at all times by a competent person with a means to extinguish if required.